 The .NET Framework provides many services, including memory management, type and memory safety, security, networking, and application deployment.
 It provides easy-to-use data structures and APIs that abstract the lower-level Windows operating system.
-You can use a variety of programming languages with the .NET Framework, including C#, F#, and Visual Basic.
+You can use different programming languages with the .NET Framework, including C#, F#, and Visual Basic.

 The .NET Framework comes with Windows, enabling you to run .NET Framework applications.
-You may need a later version of the .NET Framework than comes with your Windows version.
+You may need a later version of the .NET Framework than the one that comes with your Windows version.
 For more information, see Install the .NET Framework on Windows.

-See Repair the .NET Framework to learn how to repair your .NET Framework installation if you are experiencing errors when installing the .NET Framework.
+See Repair the .NET Framework to learn how to repair your .NET Framework installation if you're experiencing errors when installing the .NET Framework.

 For more detailed information on downloading the .NET Framework, see Install the .NET Framework for developers.

 Describes key new features and changes in the latest versions of the .NET Framework.
 Includes lists of obsolete types and members, and provides a guide for migrating your applications from the previous version of the .NET Framework.

 Provides a comprehensive overview of the .NET Framework and links to additional resources.

 Provides resources and guidance about .NET Framework installation and troubleshooting.